 Topics of focus for tax authorities

-Currently, the IRS continues to focus on certain activities related to Form 1120-F filing requirements, domestic manufacturing deduction, foreign earnings repatriation, repairs vs. capitalisation change in accounting method, research credit claims, transfer of intangibles/offshore cost sharing, WHTs, foreign tax credits, and certain sales of partnership interests and S corporation distributions.
-The IRS has also focused its enforcement efforts on the review of Section 965 (the transition tax provision added by P.L.
+Currently, the IRS continues to focus on certain activities related to Form 1120-F filing requirements, foreign tax credit issues under section 901, foreign earnings repatriation, allocation of success-based fees outside of safe harbour procedures, research credit claims, transfer of intangibles/offshore cost sharing, WHTs, section 956 inclusion issues, self-employment tax issues affecting partnerships, and certain sales of partnership interests and S corporation distributions.
+The IRS also continues to focus enforcement efforts on the review of Section 965 (the transition tax provision added by P.L.
 115-97) issues, as well as other new provisions added by P.L.
 115-97 discussed above.
-Additionally, the IRS is focusing on examinations of partnerships pursuant to the new provisions in the Bi-Partisan Budget Act (BBA) of 2015, which introduced a new centralised partnership audit regime.
-The IRS is also focusing on many CARES Act provisions during its review of the increased amount of refund claims filed by corporations based on the new legislation allowing extended periods for loss carrybacks due to the economic effects of the global pandemic.
+Additionally, the IRS has significantly increased its examinations of partnerships pursuant to the new provisions in the Bi-Partisan Budget Act (BBA) of 2015, which introduced a new centralised partnership audit regime.

 Treasury regulations require taxpayers to disclose transactions determined to be abusive or when the transaction is substantially similar to an abusive transaction.
 Current information on these transactions, known as listed and reportable transactions, is available from the IRS website (www.irs.gov).

 Methods of accounting

 For US federal tax purposes, the two most important characteristics of a tax method of accounting are (i) timing and (ii) consistency.
 If the method does not affect the timing for including items of income or claiming deductions, then it is not an accounting method and generally IRS approval is not needed to change it.
 In order to affect timing, the accounting method must determine the year in which an income or expense item is to be reported.

-In general, in order to establish an accounting method, the method must be consistently applied.
+In general, to establish an accounting method, the method must be consistently applied.
 Once an accounting method has been adopted for federal tax purposes, any change must be requested by the taxpayer and approved by the IRS.
 Changes in accounting methods generally cannot be made through amending returns.
-The two most common methods of accounting are the accrual basis and cash basis methods.
+The two primary overall methods of accounting are the accrual and the cash receipts and disbursements methods.